 When a liquid evaporates, its molecules convert from the liquid phase to the vapor phase and escape from the surface.
 Heat drives this process.
 In order for the molecule to leave the liquid surface and escape as a vapor, it must take heat energy with it.
 The heat that it takes with it comes from the surface from which it evaporated.
 Since the molecule is taking heat with it as it’s leaving, this has a cooling effect on the surface left behind.
 This makes it easy to understand evaporative cooling.

 An example of evaporated cooling is that of human perspiration.
 We have pores in our skin from which liquid water internal to our skin is escaping and converting to water vapor in the air.
-As this happens, there is a cooling effect on our skin surface.
-This is almost always happening to one degree or another.
+As this happens, it cools down our skin surface.
+This happens almost constantly to one degree or another.
 When we are exposed to an environment that is hotter than what is comfortable for us, the degree of perspiration or evaporation increases.
 And it follows that the cooling effect increases.
 The more water molecules that are escaping from the liquid phase from our skin surface and from our pores, the more cooling effect there is.
-Again, it is because the liquid molecules, as they escape and become vapor, require heat and they take it with them.
+Again, this is because the liquid molecules, as they escape and become vapor, require heat and they take it with them.

 Function of Transpiration

 One of the main functions of this process in plants is to transport water needed by plant tissues in other parts of the plant besides the roots.
 But this evaporative cooling effect also benefits the plant.
 This keeps the plant—which might very well be exposed to direct, intense sunlight—from overheating.
 And this also explains why, on a hot day, if we enter a forested area, we feel considerably cooler.
 Part of that is due to the shade, but part is also due to the evaporative cooling effect from the trees through this process of transpiration.